 He then saw a Japanese soldier bayoneting one of the wounded soldiers lying near the tent.
 Firing from a squatting position, Captain Salomon quickly killed the enemy soldier.
-Then, as he turned his attention back to the wounded, two more Japanese soldiers appeared in the front entrance of the tent.
+Then, as he turned his attention his unit, and the United States Army.

+appeared in the front entrance of the tent.
 As these enemy soldiers were killed, four more crawled under the tent walls.
 Rushing them, Captain Salomon kicked the knife out of the hand of one, shot another and bayoneted a third.
 Captain Salomon butted the fourth enemy soldier in the stomach and a wounded comrade then shot and killed the enemy soldier.